 My guide to offering your own professional translation service

-When I started out in my career as a translator in German to English, it was very much a case of “learning by doing”!
+When I started out in my career as a German translator, it was very much a case of “learning by doing”!
 I could have done with a few good tips and ideas at the time.